LEGO Harry Potter: Years 5-7 Game Cover

 • “It's still a good game, but I encountered many glitches that resulted in softlocks.”

 • “The game is buggy when trying to complete it normally, so you're softlocked once you reach the bell bike level.
-Apparently, this can be fixed by turning your graphics settings down, but I tried this for 30 minutes and still softlocked as it doesn't register when you press the button to ring the bell, even on the lowest settings.”
+I tried turning my graphics settings down for 30 minutes and still softlocked, as it doesn't register when you press the button to ring the bell even on the lowest settings.”

 • “However, it suffers from even worse technical glitches than its predecessor.”